jd1618/jd1618.github.io/_pages/about.md

 **Credit Risk Consultant, True North Partners LLP** | **PhD in Mathematical Physics, Imperial College London** | **CQF Alumnus (Distinction)** | **MSc in Applied Mathematics, Imperial College London (Distinction)** | **BSc in Mathematics, University of Nottingham (First Class Honours)**

-I have a strong passion for mathematics and programming, with a keen interest in advancing my knowledge and expertise in the application of machine learning and analytical methodologies to the field of credit risk.
+My background includes notable research contributions in fluid dynamics and mathematical physics, with several publications in prestigious academic journals and special issues.
+Passionate about the synergy of mathematics, programming, and finance, I employ analytical methodologies and concepts in data science and machine learning to develop models and address challenges related to credit risk.

 ## Professional Experience